"I don't think I can go, Vi," Emily said, flattening a wrinkle on the front of her gown as she leaned against the post of her bed in the girls' dorm.

 Over George's shoulder, she saw him, sporting an identical outfit and standing near the doorway with Angelina on his arm.
 She felt suffocated beneath the tight fabric of her dress stretched across her abdomen, like it was restricting every breath she tried to take.

-She was hesitant to even acknowledge his presence, to risk opening up their argument's festering wound.
+She was hesitant to even acknowledge his presence, to risk opening their argument's festering wound.
 But she needed to say something.

 He didn't even look at her, and shot back an equally offhand, "Hi."